By-Laws in Downloadable Format

 Section 3.
 Special Funds Committee.
 The Special Funds Committee shall have four main purposes as follows:

-- First, it shall promote, by publicity and solicitation, the donation of special contributions to VUU, including endowments, memorials, gifts, and insurance benefits.
+- It shall promote, by publicity and solicitation, the donation of special contributions to VUU, including, but not limited to, endowments, memorials, gifts, and insurance benefits.

-- Second, it shall keep orderly records of all special funds for reference by the membership.
+- It shall keep orderly records of all special funds for reference by the membership.

-- Third, it shall prudently invest such funds so as to encourage their growth and security in a fiscally and socially responsible manner.
+- It shall prudently invest such funds so as to encourage their growth and security in a fiscally and socially responsible manner.

-- Fourth, it shall make the special funds available (subject to the limitations described in its charter) when needed by VUU.
+- It shall make the special funds available (subject to the limitations described in its charter) when needed by VUU.
 Funds established by VUU’s annual budget shall not be included in the funds administered by the Committee.

 The Special Funds Committee reports to the Board of Trustees and is governed by a special charter approved by a vote of the congregation.
 The charter can be amended only by a two-thirds majority vote of the full voting members at a congregational meeting.